Off-Nadir Delta

 Open the Watchfloor

-Start with the live global picture — the latest geolocated geopolitical and security events worldwide, ranked by severity.
-No account needed to browse.
+Start with the global picture — geolocated geopolitical and security events worldwide, ranked by severity.
+No account needed to browse; signing in extends how much of the timeline you can reach.

 2